Are your food sensitivities putting a damper on your holiday spirit? They don’t have to!

 1. Know and set your limits ahead of time.

-Can you have a few bites of something and get away with it, or does a crumb of wheat ruin your day?
-Does more than a glass of wine make you bloated or anxious the next day?
+The first step in being prepared is being aware of your personal tolerance to trigger foods.
+For example, can you have a few bites of something and get away with it, or does a crumb of wheat ruin your day (and potentially your whole week)?
+Does more than one glass of wine give you a headache or make you bloated or anxious the next day?
 Are you on a low FODMAP diet for IBS and do you know that eating a few almonds for you is ok, but more than 10 will do you in?
-Determine the maximum of a food, drink, or sweet you can handle ahead of time to avoid temptation.
-Set your threshold and stick to it.
-Use friends or your Parsley health coach as support.
+These are the questions you need to ask yourself — and be honest about — prior to your first holiday party if you want to feel great throughout the holiday season.
+When you determine what and how much of a food, drink, or sweet you can handle ahead of time, you’ll create succinct goals that you can stick to without suffering the consequences later on.

-Pack nuts and seeds in little bags and throw a few in your purse or car.
-This is especially during cold and flu season when it’s important to increase mineral intake as much as possible with high mineral foods such as Brazil nuts, sunflower seeds, pumpkin seeds, almonds and walnuts.
-Try a tablespoon of each in a little baggies that will be good for weeks to nibble on as needed.
+If you’re unable to bring your own dish along to the party, be prepared by always having something on hand you can snack on prior to the festivities.
+For example, packing nuts and seeds in little bags and throwing a few in your purse or car is one of the best ways to ensure you won’t walk into the party with your stomach rumbling.
+This is especially helpful during cold and flu season when it’s important to increase nutritional density of your intake as much as possible with high mineral foods such as Brazil nuts, sunflower seeds, pumpkin seeds, almonds, and walnuts.
+These nuts and seeds contain essential vitamins and minerals such as vitamin E, magnesium, selenium, and vitamin B-6 that help to boost your immunity and protect cells against invading pathogens—decreasing your likelihood of getting sick.
+Try one to two tablespoons of each in a little baggies that will be good for weeks to nibble on as needed.

 4. Stay hydrated.

-5. Have an “emergency” gut-supportive supplement protocol on hand.
+6. Have an “emergency” gut-supportive supplement on hand.

-Most importantly, support your body the majority of 365 days of the year with whole, real foods that make you feel alive, and help optimize your health and well being.
-By taking great care of your self during the year, a few treats at a party shouldn’t derail your entire nutrition plan.
+Most importantly, support your body the majority of the 365 days of the year with whole, real foods that make you feel alive, and help optimize your health, and well-being.
+By taking great care of yourself during the year, a few treats at a party shouldn’t derail your entire nutrition plan.